Kakos School of Science - General Information

 An intermediate level overview of the solar system and the physical properties of stars, stellar evolution, galaxies and the universe at large.

 SCI 323.
 Topics in Applied Conservation.
 3 Credits.

 Detailed studies of selected aspects of resource conservation.
 Conservation and natural resource management problems at different geographic scales of analysis from the global, regional and local levels will be examined through a number of case studies.
-Two lectures and one two-hour lab per week.
+Two one-hour lectures and one two-hour lab per week.